RobinLinus/coins-legacy/notes/key-value-store.md

 1 < value_i < 128
 ```

-We denote the n-th prime number as:
+We denote the n-th prime as:
 ```
-p(n) = "the n-th prime"
+p(n) = "the n-th prime number"
 ```
 and assume we can compute `p(n)` efficiently for `n < 10^10` ( e.g. with the Meissel–Lehmer algorithm ).